arttet/arttet.github.io/pages/about.md

 {% endcomment %}

 <p align="justify">
-Hello, my name is Artyom Tetyukhin and I'm a Software Engineer at Wärtsilä.Transas.
+Hello!
+My name is Artyom Tetyukhin, and I am a Software Development Engineer based in Russia.
 This blog explores a variety of topics that I’ve stumbled across in my journey as a software engineer.
 Even though mostly written for my own understanding, my hope is that the curious programmer finds my writings entertaining.
 </p>